 Crop Insurance Fraud Explained by NYC Defense Attorney

-Crop insurance was created in the 1930s by the federal government in order to provide assistance to farmers who faced loss when insects, drought, flood, disease, or other disasters destroyed a crop.
+ated in the 1930s by the federal government in order to provide assistance to farmers who faced loss when insects, drought, flood, disease, or other disasters destroyed a crop.
 Crop insurance was born of the Dust Bowl, when small farmers could lose everything because of one bad year- putting the nation’s food supply at risk.
 While the U.S. Department of Agriculture was originally fully in charge of insuring the nation’s cr

 ops, the system of crop insurance was privatized in the 1990s.
 While the government still guarantees some of the highest-risk policies, private insurers are largely responsible for selling and servicing policies today.